kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

-- Add retry in test generator script if a seed fails.
-- Run failed seeds again.
 - QoS classes are currently ignored: BestEffort, Burstable, Guaranteed.
 We currently assume all pods are Guaranteed Pods.
 See also <https://medium.com/@muppedaanvesh/a-hands-on-guide-to-kubernetes-qos-classes-%EF%B8%8F-571b5f8f7e58>
 - Quotas and LimitsRanges are currently ignored.
 See also <https://medium.com/codex/what-you-need-to-know-to-debug-a-preempted-pod-on-kubernetes-1c956eec3f35>
 - Remember to add: --trigger-optimizer --save-solver-stats --save-scheduler-logs